 Important to note is that the seal the device has to achieve has to be tight.
 We found that in the unit we tested, after several uses (over 10) the device began to not seal as effectively.
 We eventually had to put a fair amount of extra pressure on the top of the unit for it to begin to seal bags properly.
 While this didn’t directly affect any other use of the unit, we believe this was important to highlight as it was a frustrating thing to overcome.

-We believe that this unit feature-rich for the entry-level vacuum/heat sealer.
+We believe that this unit is feature-rich for the entry-level vacuum/heat sealer.
 Added flexibility with the hand sealer made using vacuum-sealed pre-cut produce bags, easy to use and the FoodSaver Marinate and Preserve containers were a handy storage option.

-Unlike some of the devices on the market, there isn’t any manual controls or pulsing features for the device.
+Unlike some of the devices on the market, there aren’t any manual controls or pulsing features for the device.
 This means if you want a slightly tighter seal or want to prevent damage to delicate foods, it would be more difficult to control.

 Refilling the FoodSaver VS3000 is likely going to cost you more than you would expect with standard plastic food storage bags.
 The best value for replacement/refill bags is at membership-based wholesalers that sell pre-packed brand-name refills.
 Some of the after-market or “alternate” bags don’t provide the same quality and don’t seal as well as the originals, so we recommend sticking with the same brand.